Scaffold-Stark/scaffold-stark-2/README.md

 - Edit your deployment scripts in `packages/snfoundry/script-js/deploy.js`
 - Edit your smart contract test in: `packages/snfoundry/contracts/src/test`.
 To run test use `yarn test`

-## Documentation (comming soon)
+Documentation (Coming Soon)

-Visit our [docs](https://docs.scaffoldstarknet.com) to learn how to start building with Scaffold-Stark 2.
+Explore our documentation to learn how to start building with Scaffold-Stark 2.

-To know more about its features, check out our [website](https://scaffoldstark.com).
+For more information on its features, visit our website.

 ## Contributing to Scaffold-Stark 2